Domino's delivers Street-beating sales and profit

 Analysts on average had expected a profit of $1.23 per share and revenue of $614.4 million, according to Thomson Reuters I/B/E/S.

-Domino's international outlets totalled 8,601 units, while in the United States it had 5,399 restaurants at the end of the quarter.

-Reporting by Karina Dsouza in Bengaluru; Editing by Maju Samuel and Amrutha Gayathri
+Domino's international outlets totaled 8,601 units, while in the United States it had 5,399 restaurants at the end of the quarter.
+(Reporting by Karina Dsouza in Bengaluru; Editing by Maju Samuel and Amrutha Gayathri)